jeffersonvivanco/C_Notes/README.md

 		2. x: Display in hexadecimal
 		3. u: Display in unsigned, standard base-10 decimal
 		4. t: Display in binary
+		5. s: Display an entire string of character data
+		6. i: Display the memory as disassembled assembly language instructions
+		7. c: Can be used to look up a byte in the ascii table
+		8. d: Display as decimal.
 	* The default size of a single unit is a four-byte word unit called a word.
 The size of the display units for the examine command can be changed by adding a size letter to the end of the format letter.
 The valid size letters are as follows: